wmde/wikibase-release-pipeline/tools/README.md

-# Wikibase Suite Installer
+# Wikibase Suite tools

-This directory contains the installer implementation used by the root [install](../install) script.
+This directory contains the host-side scripts and development documentation for the Wikibase Suite installation and operations tools.
+The root [install](../install) command invokes these scripts.
+The containerized application source and image definition are maintained under [`development/images/wbs-tools`](../development/images/wbs-tools).

 For normal installation instructions, start with [Installation](../docs/installation.md).

 During installation, the installer: